mjerricho/citizen-science-IG/README.md

 # citizen-science-IG
-This project aims to build a Citizen Science methodology for researchers and data collectors to efficiently and quickly gather photo and video observations of a certain subject.
+This project aims to build a Citizen Science methodology for researchers and data collectors to efficiently and quickly gather observational photos and videos of a certain subject.
 We will be using Instagram as the main platform for data collection due to its popularity and accessibility among users and robust scraper tool for developers.
-For the case where you already have a repository of data, we also provide a metadata extractor tool to quickly summarise important information.
+For cases where you already have a repository of data, we also provide a metadata extractor tool to quickly summarise important information.
 Once you have acquired the observations and metadata needed, we provide an example of how the data gathered can be stored automatically into Microsoft OneDrive under a Microsoft tenant organisation.

 Please note that the Instagram scraping and metadata extractor tool would be applicable to all users, but the automatic cloud storage would differ significantly for each user.
-It is advisable to consult your organisation IT team before you start uploading data into cloud storage.
+You should consult your organisation's IT team before you start uploading data into cloud storage.
 This document will be structured according to the following:
 1. [Package Installation](#package-installation)
 2. [Instagram data collection](#instagram-data-collection)
 3. [Manual metadata extraction](#manual-metadata-extraction)